Nicholas Battaile Fitzhugh: Personal life and death

 In 1788 Nicholas Fitzhugh married Sarah Washington Ashton, daughter of Burdette Ashton of King George County.
-The couple had six sons and four daughters, including Henry William Fitzhugh (b.1792, who moved to Rappahannock County, Virginia), Augustine Fitzhugh of "Milbank", Dr. Edmund Fitzhugh and Charles Fitzhugh (both of whom moved to Tennessee), Laurence Fitzhugh (1802–1855, who moved to Clinton County, Ohio), Burdette, Henrietta (1789–1879, who married her cousin Henry Fitzhugh of "Bunker Hill" and moved to what became West Virginia to establish the town of Ravenswood on land inherited from her great-grand-uncle George Washington), Lucy (d.
+The couple had six sons and four daughters, including Henry William Fitzhugh (b.1792, who moved to Rappahannock County, Virginia), Augustine Fitzhugh of "Milbank", Dr. Edmund Fitzhugh and Charles Fitzhugh (both of whom moved to Tennessee), Laurence Fitzhugh (1802–1855, who moved to Clinton County, Ohio), Burdette, Henrietta (1789–1879, who married her cousin Henry Fitzhugh of "Bunker Hill" and moved to what became West Virginia to establish the town of Ravenswood on land inherited from her great-granduncle George Washington), Lucy (d.
 1852 in Fauquier County), Mary (1805–1842, who married Arthur A.M.
 Payne, moved to Fauquier County), Sophia (who married Mr. White and moved to Kentucky).
 Fitzhugh owned 38 slaves in Fairfax County in 1810.

 Judge Fitzhugh died in the Washington, D.C., on New Year's Eve, 1814, survived by his widow and children.
 He is buried in the cemetery of historic Christ Church in Alexandria, Virginia.
 While some of his descendants owned slaves and fought for the Confederacy, including grandsons CSA Brig.
 General William H. F. Payne and Major Nicholas Fitzhugh (1823–1892; of the 22nd Virginia Infantry and later a cavalry unit), another grandson, U.S. Naval Academy graduate Cmdr.
 William E. Fitzhugh (1832–1889), captured the Confederate ironclad Missouri in June 1865.